-- Marxism-Leninism, as the name suggests, synthesizes

-Marxism and Leninism.

-- It was developed by Stalin in the 1920's and became the official ideology of the Soviet Union when he took power.

-- Foundations of

-Leninism is a

-series of lectures

-by Stalin

-published in

-Pravda in 1924.

-In the book,

-Stalin discusses

-the party, the

-peasantry, and

-imperialism.

-- Stalin expands

-on Lenin's

-Imperialism, the

-Highest Stage of

-Capitalism.

-- Many of the socialist countries that have actually existed won their independence as Marxist-Leninists. - Marxist-Leninists today continue the important work of standing against imperialist aggression.
-They are some of the most committed anti-war activists operating in the US today. - Each nation and/or party has their own context-specific take on Marxism-Leninism.
+- Marxism-Leninism, as the name suggests, synthesizes Marxism and Leninism and was the official ideology of the Soviet Union. - It was developed by General Secretary of the Communist Party Ioseb Besarionis dze Jughashvili (1878-1953), also known as Joseph Vissarionovich Stalin, in the 1920s after Lenin's death. - Foundations of Leninism is a series of lectures by Stalin published in Pravda in 1924.
+In the book, he discusses the party, the peasantry, and imperialism. - Many of the socialist countries that have existed won their independence as Marxist-Leninists. - There is a focus on the vanguard party as the main organ of revolution, usually this is the only party but not necessarily as seen in countries like Nepal.
+Democratic Centralism is also present in many of the parties. - Marxist-Leninists today continue the important work of standing against imperialist aggression.
+They are some of the most committed anti-war activists operating in the US today.
+This is due to the tendency's heavy focus on combatting imperialism, especially from major capitalist powers like the United States. - Each nation and/or party has its own context-specific take on Marxism-Leninism.
 As with many leftist tendencies, the material conditions of place and time influence tactics and ideology.